Diabolocom-Research/HISI-interface/docs/whisper_timestamped.md

 # Integrating Whisper Timestamped Backend

-This guide provides a step-by-step walkthrough for integrating the **Whisper Timestamped** backend into the ASR Interface.
+This guide provides a step-by-step walkthrough for integrating the **Whisper Timestamped** backend into the HISI Interface.
 Whisper Timestamped provides word-level timestamps for accurate real-time transcription.

 ---